kevinsogo/compgen/readme_src/README_TEMPLATE.md

 `distribute` is responsible for distributing the (ungenerated) cases into files.
 The `group_into` convenience functions makes it easy to split the files into groups of equal size.

-One may optionally choose to generate additional cases in `distribute`.
+You may optionally choose to generate additional cases in `distribute`.
 For example, suppose we want to fill in each file with extra cases so that total of N becomes exactly 5*10^5 (or as close to it as possible).
 Then we could do something like this:

 ```python
 {{{multifile_cases.py}}}